 The lease provisions require that consideration be paid or payable in respect of the grant, transfer, or assignment of a lease or in respect of the acquisition of certain rights or interests pertaining to the underlying land.

-Consideration is a word of wide meaning and refers to all things that a party would receive in order to move a transaction.
+Consideration has a wide meaning and refers to all things that a party would receive in order to move a transaction.
 In the context of the lease provisions, it includes all monetary and non-monetary consideration.

 In determining whether such covenants constitute the provision of consideration for a lease, the Commissioner will consider all of the circumstances, including the term of the lease and the expected date of reversion to the lessor.

 The Commissioner will also have regard to whether the covenants are the subject of any separate agreements between the parties for which there is adequate consideration supporting the mutual promises and obligations of the parties and whether any of that consideration and/or the mutual promises and obligations of the parties can be or should be construed as consideration for the grant of the lease.